realsanket/Docker/README.md

 | CMD instruction can be overridden by passing an argument to docker run command. | ENTRYPOINT instruction cannot be overridden by passing an argument to docker run command. |
 | CMD instruction can be used multiple times in a Dockerfile. | ENTRYPOINT instruction can be used only once in a Dockerfile. |

+### Task 004

+- [ ] Go to Project/Backend and build the docker image using Dockerfile. listen to any port that is available on the host. but container should listen on port 80. try to access the application endpoint from the host /docs.

 ## Sample Queries

 1- Count the number of running containers.